 Uva is the most famous tea growing region of Sri Lanka.
-It produces black tea that has a distinctly sweet flavor and exotic aroma.
+It produces black tea that has a distinctly sweet flavour and exotic aroma.
 This form of tea can be made with milk.
 Uva region also has some production of white tea.

 Dambulla is a tea-growing region in central Sri Lanka.
 It is the southernmost of the three well-known regions.
 As a region of mountain slopes, the terroir ranges greatly with the elevation.
-Some of the teas produced here are full-bodied, while others are delicate but most are mellow in flavor.
+Some of the teas produced here are full-bodied, while others are delicate but most are mellow in flavour.

 How is Ceylon tea processed?

 The leaves are then rolled through either of the techniques.
 After the rolling, they are spread out again to begin the process of fermenting through the exposure of heat.
 The fermentation process varies based on temperature and humidity.
 Hence, regulating the temperature, humidity, and duration of fermentation is an important process.
-This will greatly determine the final flavor.
-Then the oxidation step occurs which changes the color from green to brown.
+This will greatly determine the final flavour.
+Then the oxidation step occurs which changes the colour from green to brown.